lindosdevorg/FBNF/README.md

 NOTICE: The 8-string guitar section has errors.
 I am fixing this.

-04/04/22
-  Version .808 released!
-This release add support for 8-string guitars.

 NOTE:
   GitHub has not been handling my files properly.
 For releases go here: https://mega.nz/folder/qBcEQDwD#ZBwEBfM3ki_6JwcdRGVfFg